This article was originally written and posted on March 20, 2026, and was updated on April 18, 2026.

 These results highlight the therapeutic potential of phytocannabinoids in the management of metabolic disorders associated with HFD consumption.

-At present, since there is no pharmaceutical treatment for fatty liver disease, and cannabis and its compounds are legal in Canada, use of the non-psychoactive cannabinoids CBG (cannabigerol) and CBD (cannabidiol) offers a potential adjunct treatment.
+At present, since there is no pharmaceutical treatment for fatty liver disease, and cannabis and its compounds are legal in Canada, use of the non-psychoactive cannabinoids CBG (cannabigerol) and CBD (cannabidiol) may offer a potential adjunct treatment.

 More Info